makovalab-psu/NoiseCancellingRepeatFinder/tutorial/README.md

 #### (3) Filtering for consensus.

 ncrf_consensus_filter.py is a post processor that automatically discards alignments like the one in the previous example.
-It performs a statistical test on the positional alignment stats and discards an alignment if the stats are inconsistent with a uniform distribution across the motif positions.
+It derives a consensus from the segments of the sequence that aligned to the motif.
+If the consensus doesn't match the motif, the alignment is discarded.

 Run Noise Cancelling Repeat Finder again, passing the output through the consensus filter.